itzmeanjan/ChalametPIR/README.md

 }
 ```

-The constant parameter `ARITY` (3 or 4) in `Server::setup` controls the type of Binary Fuse Filter used,which affects size of hint/ query/ response.
-Choose a value suitable for your dataset size.
-Also, the `mat_elem_bit_len` parameter impacts the security level and performance of the PIR scheme.
-Adjust it accordingly.
+The constant parameter `ARITY` (3 or 4) in `Server::setup` controls the type of Binary Fuse Filter used,which affects size of the query vector and the encoded database dimensions, stored in-memory server-side.
+Also, the `mat_elem_bit_len` parameter impacts the correctness and performance of the PIR scheme.
+It depends on the number of entries in the database.
+I advise you to see eq.
+8 in section 5.1 of FrodoPIR paper @ https://ia.cr/2022/981.
+For suggested values of `mat_elem_bit_len` for different database sizes, I advise you to have a look at table 5 in section 5.2 of FrodoPIR paper.
+Interpret $ρ = 2^{mat\_elem\_bit\_len}$.

 I maintain one example [program](./examples/kw_pir.rs) which demonstrates usage of the ChalametPIR API.